 What are the steps to becoming a resource parent?

 The process for becoming a foster parent takes time and training.
 Here is an overview of the process:

-- Contact us: Please complete the fields below and let us know you are interested in becoming a foster parent in the comments section.
+- Contact us: Please call us at 613-735-6866 and let us know you are interested in becoming a foster parent.